eljost/pysisyphus/docs/worked_example.rst

      align: False
      max_cycles: 20

 COS/GS optimization is controlled via the :code:`opt` block.
-For GS one should always use :code:`type: string`.
+For GS optimization one should always use :code:`type: string`.
 In internal coordinates we disable automated geometry alignment, as it is not needed.
 We also restrict the number of optimization cycles to 20 (default 50).
 The chosen optimizer will do steepest descent (SD) steps when the string grew in the previous